Virginia-Pennsylvania Boundary

 The southwestern corner of Pennsylvania was defined by Penn's charter; it was five degrees of longitude to the west of the southeastern corner.
 Until the eastern and southern boundaries of Penn's colony were defined, however, it was impossible to establish the western edge - and without accurate clocks, measuring longitude accurately on the frontier was a challenge.

-Lewis Evans 1752 map showing 40th degree of latitude and "spring" at head of Potomac River,
+40th degree of latitude and spring at head of Potomac River, landmarks which defined the future Maryland-Pennsylvania-Virginia borders

-The confusion among the colonists and officials in London was minor compared to the threat from the French.
-That nation did not accept the western land claims of Penn, Calvert, or the Virginians who asserted that King James I's Second Charter in 1609 granted them land "from sea to sea" and thus control over much of the Ohio River valley.
+The French did not accept the western land claims of Penn or Calvert.
+To the King of France, there was no validity to the Virginian claim that King James I's Second Charter in 1609 granted them land "from sea to sea" and thus control over most of the Ohio River watershed.

 England and France were rivals for control of land and the North America fur trade since the start of the 17th Century.
 French-English competition extended inland from the fishing fleets on the Grand Banks off Newfoundland to the Ohio River Valley.